 Human Resources Main Menu

-Armstrong Atlantic State University was founded in 1935 as a city college and continues to fulfill an urban mission, teaching a diverse population of traditional and nontraditional students.
-Throughout its history, Armstrong Atlantic has shared its creative, scholarly, technical, and leadership expertise with individuals and organizations throughout southeast Georgia.
+Armstrong State University was founded in 1935 as a city college and continues to fulfill an urban mission, teaching a diverse population of traditional and nontraditional students.
+Throughout its history, Armstrong has shared its creative, scholarly, technical, and leadership expertise with individuals and organizations throughout southeast Georgia.
 It is a designated Regional Health Professions Education Center.
-Offering a broad range of programs in arts and sciences, teacher education, health professions, and graduate studies, Armstrong Atlantic provides all students with a firm foundation in the liberal arts and anchors its academic excellence in its baccalaureate and graduate programs.
+Offering a broad range of programs in arts and sciences, teacher education, health professions, and graduate studies, Armstrong provides all students with a firm foundation in the liberal arts and anchors its academic excellence in its baccalaureate and graduate programs.

-Armstrong Atlantic State University shares with other institutions in the University System of Georgia the following common mission:
+Armstrong State University shares with other institutions in the University System of Georgia the following common mission:

 The mission of the University System of Georgia is to contribute to the educational, cultural, economic, and social advancement of Georgia by providing excellent undergraduate general education and first-rate programs leading to associate, baccalaureate, master's, professional, and doctoral degrees; by pursuing leading edge basic and applied research, scholarly inquiry, and creative endeavors; and by bringing these resources to bear on the economic development of the state and the continuing education of citizens through public service.